ditrit/OGrEE-Core/wiki/CLI-language.md

 A chassis is a *parent* device racked at a defined U position.
 *`[posU]` is the position in U in a rack
 `[sizeU]` is the height in U in a rack
 `[slot]` is a square brackets list [] with the names of slots in which you want to place the device separated by a comma.
 Example: [slot1, slot2, slot3].
+A shorter version with `..` can be used for a single range of slots: [slot1..slot3].
 If no template is given, only one slot can be provided in the list.
 `[template]` is the name of the device template
 `[invertOffset]` is a boolean that tells the 3D client to invert the default offset for positioning the device in its slot (false by default, if not provided)
 `[side]` is from which side you can see the device if not "fullsize".
 This value is for overriding the one defined in the template.
 It can be front | rear | frontflipped | rearflipped*